 A tax return for both states is required to claim the credit.
 Kentucky requires you to provide a copy of the other state's return to verify the credit.

-You can claim this credit by following the steps below:
+If you are required to enter the credit manually, you can claim this credit by following the steps below:

 - State Section